Snaking its way between modern buildings and bustling streets, an ancient aqueduct stands as a silent reminder of Rome's engineering brilliance.

-While the Colosseum, Roman Forum, and the Pantheon often monopolize attention, Roman aqueducts are, in many ways, the unsung heroes of ancient innovation.
+While the Colosseum, Roman Forum, and the Pantheon draw more attention, aqueducts remain among the most impressive feats of Roman innovation.

-These remarkable systems not only symbolize the ingenuity of Roman engineering but also offer a lens through which to view the socio-political intricacies of an empire that once stretched from the British Isles to the Arabian Peninsula.
+These remarkable structures not only symbolize the ingenuity of Roman engineering but also showcase the social and political complexities of an empire that once stretched from Britain to Arabia.

 The seven hills upon which Rome was founded presented a particularly intriguing challenge.